IDEAS

 • Avoid blue light from screens at least 60 min before bedtime as it disrupts your circadian rhythms.
 Install F.lux on your computer to minimize exposure to blue light.
 It’s free.

 • Spend more time outside first thing in the morning – sunshine in the morning helps your circadian rhythms.
-I talk more about my morning rituals in the Unhustle Morning course
+I talk more about my morning rituals in the Unhustle Morning course.

 • A study found that exposure to bright light reduced waking time within sleep by an hour and improved sleep efficiency from 77.5% to 90%, without altering time spent in bed.